 - Applicant A taxpayer or developer submitting an application to this NOFA. - Completed Projects Projects are considered complete only after all units are a 100% construction complete and certificates of occupancy have been issued for all units. - Construction Completion All necessary title transfer requirements and construction work have been performed and the final drawdown of CDBG-DR Funds has been disbursed for the project. - Corporation The Louisiana Housing Corporation (LHC). - Eligible Parishes.
 Properties which will be located in the following parishes are eligible to apply and to receive awards under the PRIME NOFA: Acadia, Ascension, East Baton Rouge, Lafayette, Livingston, Ouachita, St. Tammany, Tangipahoa, Vermilion, and Washington. - Entity/ Organization A legal body (non-profit, for-profit, local units of government) that will have legal ownership of the project and property before and after project completion.
 A developer may contract with an entity or be a part of a development team. - Greenfields For purposes of this NOFA, the term will use the definition as applied by Enterprise, for purposes of adjudicating points requirements under the 2015 EGC Criteria.
-Generally, Greenfield land is land which has not previously been developed beyond agricultural use. - New Construction For purposes of this NOFA, which is limited to New Construction projects, a project shall be considered New Construction if at least 51% of total units are newly constructed.
-Adaptive-reuse projects are permitted, so long as at least 51% of the residential units that are created are not previously occupied residential units. - Project A site or sites together with any building or buildings located on the site(s) that are under common ownership, management, accounting and financing and are to be assisted with CDBG-DR Funds as a single undertaking located within a single governmental entity. - Sponsor Person(s) with respect to the project concerned, having site control (evidenced by a deed, a sales contract, or an option contract to acquire the property), a preliminary financial commitment, and a capable development team.
+Generally, Greenfield land is land which has not previously been developed beyond agricultural use. - New Construction For purposes of this NOFA, which is limited to New Construction projects, a project shall be considered New Construction if at least 51% of total units are newly constructed. - Project A site or sites together with any building or buildings located on the site(s) that are under common ownership, management, accounting and financing and are to be assisted with CDBG-DR Funds as a single undertaking located within a single governmental entity. - Sponsor Person(s) with respect to the project concerned, having site control (evidenced by a deed, a sales contract, or an option contract to acquire the property), a preliminary financial commitment, and a capable development team.